75 Hard: Tips To Becoming The Best Version Of Yourself

 - Take a progress picture every single day.

 I recommend you listen to Andy Frisella MFCEO podcast where he shares more details about the program if you have any questions.
 It’s simple and straight forward by design.
+(Note: Andy has added more clarity to the program since I did it in 2019, so please follow the current guidelines).

 Tips For Completing 75 Hard

 If you are thinking about doing 75 Hard or you just started, knowing some of these things ahead of time can be an absolute game changer for ensuring you complete the program.
 I had to learn them along the way so they come from experience.
+(And here’s a post where I share my success story after the fact).

 There is no perfect time to start 75 Hard.
 You will always have weddings, vacations, work trips, family events, holidays, and things that are already on the calendar.
 It is designed to be inconvenient.
 That’s one of the things that makes it worth it.